Facing expulsion, Trump resigns from the Screen Actors Guild: ‘You have done nothing for me’

 “While I am not familiar with your work, I’m very proud of my work on movies such as Home Alone 2, Zoolander and Wall Street: Money Never Sleeps; and television shows including The Fresh Prince of Bel-Air, Saturday Night Live, and of course, one of the most successful shows in television history, The Apprentice — to name just a few,” he wrote in the letter sent Thursday, the same day the union announced nominees for this year’s SAG Awards.

-Trump also claimed to have boosted the “dying” cable news business during his presidency by creating “thousands of jobs at networks,” and argued that SAG-AFTRA, which encompasses the Screen Actors Guild and the American Federation of Television and Radio Artists, hadn’t properly served its members beyond collecting dues and promoting “dangerous” policies.
+Trump also claimed to have boosted the “dying” cable news business during his presidency by creating “thousands of jobs at networks,” and argued that SAG-AFTRA hadn’t properly served its members beyond collecting dues and promoting “dangerous” policies.

 “I no longer wish to be associated with your union,” he stated.
 “As such, this letter is to inform you of my immediate resignation from SAG-AFTRA.
 You have done nothing for me.”